-Type of Meeting Names of Board members / Officers present Date of Meeting Voting Procedure (by poll, show of hands, etc.) % of SH Attendi ng in Person % of SH in Proxy Total % of SH attendan ce Annual Mr. Manuel V. Pangilinan - Chairman Mr. Oscar S. Reyes - President & CEO Ret.)
-Chief Justice Artemio 27-May-14 Shareholders are informed of the rules, including the voting procedures enumerated below, governing the annual general meeting of shareholders (AGM) 84.89% 0.29% 85.18%
+Type of Meeting Names of Board members / Officers present Date of Meeting Voting Procedure (by poll, show of hands, etc.) % of SH Attending in Person % of SH in Proxy Total % of SH attendance Annual Mr. Manuel V. Pangilinan - Chairman Mr. Oscar S. Reyes - President & CEO (Ret.)
+Chief Justice Artemio V. Panganiban - Chairman of Audit Committee, Independent Director 27-May-14 Issues to be resolved by the shareholders are resolved through voting by poll.
+Ballots given to the shareholders during 0.30% 84.93% 85.23%